 This forward-thinking school prides itself on its eco-friendly environment.
 There is an impressive attention to detail, and no cost spared, in keeping the school grounds green and in harmony with nature.
 BCIS is truly multicultural, with a diverse array of students representing over 45 different nationalities.

 Class sizes are quite small, education standards are high, and the school has first class sports facilities, including a wonderful football academy for all ages.

 BCIS has a Cambridge English Program as well as the National French Curriculum.

 The school has purchased further land for expansion, including a designated secondary school, as well as Southern Thailand’s first planetarium.
-Construction has already started on this project and should be completed towards the end of 2019.
+Construction has already started.

 To find BCIS, turn on the road next to the big TOT office on Chaofa Road West.
 BCIS is about 2 km down that road, as you head toward Chaofa Road East.

 We’ll try not to be too biased as both our kids go to this school now, but this truly is a wonderful place for kids to learn, make friends, play and enjoy their upbringing.